alwaysdata/documentation/content/sites/legal-requirements-on-internet.en.md

 The legal statements must appear clearly on any website.
 They protect web surfers, allowing them to identify and contact the one or more publishers of any website to ensure that their rights are respected.

-### Host

-- corporate entity,
-- address,
-- phone number.

-Here is an example that can be placed on your website:

-{{% notice %}}
-Host: this website is hosted by [ALWAYSDATA](https://www.alwaysdata.com), a limited liability company with its head office at 91 Rue du Faubourg Saint-Honoré, 75008 Paris, France (phone +33 1 84 16 23 40).
-{{% /notice %}}

 ### Companies

 - corporate entity,